movinalot/azure-202-advanced/content/1_Chapter-One/_index.md

 ---
-title: "Chapter 1: Architecture Diagrams"
+title: "Chapter 1: Reference Diagrams"
 weight: 10
 ---

-## Course Reference - Architecture Diagrams
+## Course Reference Diagrams

-The following architecuture diagrams will be referenced throughout this course.
+The following reference diagrams will be used throughout this course.

 Students will deploy and configure the following two architectures:

 - **Active/Active FortiGate NVAs in a single existing vWAN hub**
 ![](../images/1_1-az-vwan-single-hub-ra.PNG)